 • How to respond if we see behavior signs in a child or teen that raises concerns they may have been or are being sexually abused.

 Each workshop will be limited to the first 10 participants.

-Offered by Chicanos Por La Causa, this free 8-week parenting course offered both in English and Spanish will teach a variety of skills and provide insight into creating a safe and healthy home environment.
+Offered in partnership with Chicanos Por La Causa, this free 8-week parenting course offered both in English and Spanish will teach a variety of skills and provide insight into creating a safe and healthy home environment.
 Open to kinship caregivers, foster and adoptive parents, and biological parents.
 Foster Kinship will provide free childcare for attendees.
 Please register here.